Dadangdut33/Misaka-10032/README.md

      4. The bot have activity that changes every 15 minutes, you can change the settting in start.
 For the activity you can change it [here](https://github.com/Dadangdut33/Misaka-10032/blob/main/modules/general/events/bot-activity.js)

 ## Questions?
-Feel free to ask me if you have any questions
+Feel free to ask me in discussions if you have any questions

 ## Disclaimer
 You can use this however you want, but please don't use it for evil lol.\